If you are on this page, you are probably curious about one of two things:

 I’m going to be blunt- if I don’t like the book, I’m going to explain why, and I’m going to post the review.
 However, I try to do so with utmost respect to the author.
 Not every book will be my cup of tea, and I think I owe my readers and the author an explanation as to why.
 The same goes with books that I did not finish (DNF).
 I reserve the right not to finish a book that I do not find enjoyable- life it too short, and there are so many books out there that I want to read in this lifetime.

-I joined Goodreads last year and have accounted for all the blog posts I’ve done book reviews on.
-In this case, I use their rating system, interpreting it as such:
+I joined Goodreads and have accounted for all the blog posts I’ve done book reviews on.
+I I have updated my blog reviews to incorporate what ratings I gave each book on Goodreads.
+Utilizing their rating system, this is how I interpret the stars system:

 It was AMAZING!
 I loved this book!
 I would purchase it, rave about it, and recommend it to anyone!